codermate/basic-springboot-tutorials/restapi-springboot-security-jwt-secured/README.md

 # restapi-springboot-security-jwt-secured
-This repo for learning springboot security using JWT and @Secured annotation
+you will learn about springboot : rest-api controller, repo, service jpa hibernate mysql generate keystore certificate convert http to https springboot security basic architectur spring boot security using jwt spring boot using jwt and @secured